jundalisay/sp/content/en/research/countries/us/mandate/section-2/chapter-05.md

 ### PRIMARY RECOMMENDATION

-U.S. Customs and Border Protection (CBP) be combined with Immigration and Customs Enforcement (ICE); U.S. Citizenship and Immigration Services (USCIS); the Department of Health and Human Services (HHS) Office of Refugee Resettlement (ORR); and the Department of Justice (DOJ) Executive Office for Immigration Review (EOIR) and Office of Immigration Litigation (OIL) into a stand- alone border and immigration agency at the Cabinet level (more than 100,000 employees, making it the third largest department measured by manpower).
+U.S. Customs and Border Protection (CBP) be combined with Immigration and Customs Enforcement (ICE).

+U.S. Citizenship and Immigration Services (USCIS); the Department of Health and Human Services (HHS) Office of Refugee Resettlement (ORR); and the Department of Justice (DOJ) Executive Office for Immigration Review (EOIR) and Office of Immigration Litigation (OIL) into a stand- alone border and immigration agency at the Cabinet level (more than 100,000 employees, making it the third largest department measured by manpower).

 The Cybersecurity and Infrastructure Security Agency (CISA) be moved to the Department of Transportation.

-Our primary recommendation is that the President pursue legislation to dis- mantle the Department of Homeland Security (DHS).
+Our primary recommendation is that the President pursue legislation to dismantle the Department of Homeland Security (DHS).
 After 20 years, it has not gelled into “One DHS.”

 Instead, its various components’ different missions have outweighed its decades-long attempt to function as one department, rendering the whole disjointed rather than cohesive.
 Breaking up the department along its mission lines would facilitate mission focus and provide opportunities to reduce overhead and achieve more limited government.
 In lieu of a status quo DHS, we recommend that:

 The Federal Emergency Management Agency (FEMA) be moved to the